 Disney parks are notorious for raising their ticket prices, and raising them often.
 Throughout much of the 2010s, Disney hiked fees at roughly double the rate of inflation, according to the Wall Street Journal.
 In fact, both U.S. parks have already made price increases in 2020.
 Disney World’s increase is pretty (somewhat uncharacteristically) minimal; the price of one-day, one-park tickets remains the same, but park hopper passes are $5 more expensive as of February 11, 2020.

 In February 2020, Disneyland, in Anaheim, California, raised prices on its one-day park tickets about 5 percent.
 This price increase is particularly significant because it’s the first time Disneyland price tickets have crossed the $200 mark.
 While prices vary depending on the day, on a super high-demand day, you can now pay as much as $209 for a one-day park-hopper ticket (a ticket that lets you visit Disneyland and California Adventure in the same day).
 Sure, a price increase does make sense since Disneyland recently debuted its biggest-ever expansion, the Star Wars-themed Galaxy’s Edge, but still, $200 seems steep for a single day.
 If you want to save some money after paying a fortune for a park ticket, here are some things you can get for free at Disney World.

 So why are the tickets getting so expensive?
-Disney isn’t hurting for money, with $4.5 billion in operating profit during fiscal year 2018, Business Insider reports.
+Disney isn’t hurting for money, with a net income in 2019 of $10.44 billion.
 But here are some reasons why: